 Measurements in millimeters.
 The distal (A) and proximal (B) diameters correspond to the ends of the stent and the length (C) to its total span.
 For specific inquiries about instruments, bronchoscopes or introducers, contact us at (+54) 11 4553-5070 or (+54) 11 4551-2333.

-The procedure is performed under general anesthesia.
-The implant of this type of prosthesis can be carried out directly through the working channel of the tracheoscope or bronchoscope, or by using a conventional introducer for silicone prostheses.
+As always, and as in the foregoing, treatment is carried out under general anesthesia.
+Owing to its small dimensions, the implant of this type of prosthesis can be performed directly through the working channel of a thin bronchoscope, 7 mm in diameter or similar, or by using a conventional introducer for silicone prostheses.
 The airway is accessed with a rigid endoscope.

 When loading the stent into the bronchoscope, remember that the widest end of the Roll (letter “B” in the diagram) must be placed in the proximal position so that it faces the bronchoscopist.
 Conversely, the narrowest end will occupy the distal position.
 Removal is simple compared to that of a conventional stent owing to the small dimensions of the Stening® Roll.